-The MTP is developed through a transportation planning process that is data-driven, goal-oriented and considers the input of residents and transportation stakeholders.
-Prior to development of the MTP, MPO staff solicits project ideas and identification of regional transportation needs using a variety of methods.
+The MTP is developed through a transportation planning process that is datadriven, goal-oriented and considers the input of residents and transportation stakeholders.
+Prior to developing the MTP, MPO staff solicits project ideas and identifies regional transportation needs using a variety of methods.
 Those methods include meetings with regional stakeholders such as KYTC or Lextran, the TPC and other elected officials, public surveys and other outreach activities as well as various corridor and modal studies.
-In addition to these efforts, MPO staff also utilizes analysis performed for the adoption of various federally required transportation performance targets to identify projects that may be effective in helping the Lexington region achieve those targets.
+In addition to these efforts, MPO staff also uses analyses performed for the adoption of various federally required transportation performance measures to identify projects that may be effective in helping the Lexington region achieve related performance targets.

 Because trends and needs change, MPO staff review and refresh the MTP every five years.
 This keeps the long-term plan updated and relevant.
 After adoption, the MTP may be amended or modified by the TPC.
 Amendments are major revisions that include adding or deleting a significant project or major changes to a project (e.g., design or scope).
 Amendments require public review and re-demonstration of fiscal constraint.
-Modifications to the MTP are minor changes.
+Modifications are minor changes that do not require formal public review.
 These changes can affect phasing, costs, funding sources, or estimated project completion dates.

-Once the MTP has been adopted by the TPC, projects may then move to various phases of implementation based on their readiness to proceed and a receiving a formal commitment of funding for that phase of work.
-Once these 2 criteria have been met, that phase of implementation can be included in the next document: the Transportation Improvement Program or TIP.
-The TIP covers 4 fiscal years and project phases using federal funds or having a federal interest must be included in this document before work can proceed.
+Once the MTP has been adopted by the TPC, projects may then move to various phases of implementation based on their readiness to proceed and if there is a formal commitment of funding for that phase of work.
+When these two criteria have been met, the project can be included in the next document: the Transportation Improvement Program or TIP.
+The TIP covers 4 years and any project phase using federal funds must be included in this document before work can proceed.
 The following graphic provides a generalized overview of the MPO transportation planning process.